Deciding when to take out your first loan is an important decision. How can you tell you're ready for a loan?

 The bottom line

-Then, call your credit union and make an appointment to talk with a loan officer.
+Call your credit union and make an appointment to talk with a loan officer.
 For a first loan, face-to-face is the best way to go about getting the money you want or need.

 When you borrow money, do it with the intent to repay the loan in a prompt and punctual manner.
 Borrowing money is a privilege, not a right.